AngelaRoth/frontend-nanodegree-mobile-portfolio/README.md

 ### Don't Create More Moving Pizzas than Necessary

 The original program generates 200 moving pizzas and places them in 8 columns, making 25 rows of 8.
-With each pizza being allotted a 256px square to move about in, it would take **one funky screen** to require a grid of 8 x 25.
+With each pizza being allotted a 256px square in which to move about, it would take **one funky screen** to require a grid of 8 x 25.

 To avoid making (and subsequently moving) superfluous pizzas, I **calculate how many rows and columns are required** using the width of the body and the inner height of the screen (2 extra pizzas are provided per row to enhance the waving effect).
 I then store these pizzas in a "2-dimensional" array (an array of rows, where each row is an array of the pizzas in that row).
 Might it have been easier simply to assign the newly created pizzas their _top_ and _left_ positions and push them into a single "1-dimensional" array?
 Perhaps.
 But **what happens if the screen is resized?**